Header - Veterans Advantage Financial

 • Medicare combined with TRICARE for Life to minimize out-of-pocket expenses

-• Extra benefits like dental and vision at no additional premium
+• Additional benefits that enhance overall healthcare coverage at no additional premium

 The bottom line: Veterans with strategic planning often save significantly compared to civilian projections while getting more comprehensive coverage.